AlonBS/Ray_Tracer/README.md

 	cylinder <position_v3> <height> <radius_f>: Creates a finite cylinder centered at position, with the given height and radius.
 		This means that the height define the caps of the cylinder. box <min_bound_v3> <max_bound_v3> - Define an axis aligned box with minimum vertex at min_bound and max vertex at max_bound. transformed just like any other object.
+Also supports textures. cone <center_v3> <minCap_f> <maxCap_f> - Defines a cone centered around the center point, where maxCap and minCap define top and button caps of the cone.
+This means that its fairly easy to decide wheather its a single cone (where maxCap or minCap == 0) or double cone, or inifinite etc.).
+It is assumed that maxCap > minCap. transformed just like any other object.
+Also supports textures.
-Also supports textures. vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
+	vertex <pos-v3> - Creates a single vertex, we can later be used to create a triangle. vertexNormal <pos-v3> <norm-v3> - Defined a vertex as before, but also defined the surface normal.
 		Note the vertecies defined in this way are completely indepetnted of vertecies defined using the